1 Introduction to N2W

 A policy can have one or more schedules associated with it.
 A schedule can be associated with one or more policies.
 As soon as you have an active policy defined with a schedule, backups will start automatically.

-Following is a summary of the supported services for the main backup targets:
+Following is a summary of the supported services for AWS and Azure backup targets:

 EC2